xyst/writings/why-is-racket-integer-sum-faster-than-haskell/readme.md

 - Then call GMP plus and minus
 - Then recursion

-Some of these are slow.
+Some of them are slow.

 ## Apples and oranges